Drawbotics/entman/README.md

 # Entities Manager

+> [NOTE]: Still a work in progress, not even in alpha state.

 A library to help you manage your entities in a [redux](http://www.github.com/) store. **_InsertName_** manages everything for you.
 From the communication with the server to the access to the data in the store.